quintin-lee/NVCode/README.md

 ### 2.5 AI Code Suggestions Configuration

+To configure AI-powered coding assistance, you can set up either Avante or CodeCompanion.

+#### Avante Configuration

-To configure the OpenAI API interface directly, set the following environment variables.
+For Avante, set the following environment variables:

 ```
 AVANTE_API_ENDPOINT